 The water streams run along the edge with a distance of 900 meters long.
 Barnafoss is a rapid waterfall at the end of Hraunfossar, as the water flowed from the river finally cascading into a narrow valley.

 Where to find the best waterfalls in Iceland – North or South Iceland?

-Many of these waterfalls can easily be found along the southern coast, between Reykjavik and Jokulsarlon Glacier Lagoon.
+Many of the best waterfalls in Iceland can easily be found along the southern coast, between Reykjavik and Jokulsarlon Glacier Lagoon.
 But others are definitely more off the beaten path.

 Like it?
-Pin it for later!
+Pin this list of waterfalls in Iceland for later!